Beautyrest Silver BRS900 Mattress Review

 N/A

-The quilted upper comfort layer is very soft, so you'll easily compress it and feel the slightly firmer polyfoam layer below.
+The quilted upper comfort layer is very soft, allowing you to easily compress it and feel the slightly firmer polyfoam layer beneath.
 The strip of memory foam in the lumbar area is also soft, which allows you to sink into it if your hips compress both layers above.

 Spring Layer Firmness